kylelange/teacher-tools/README.md

 ## Setup/Installation Requirements

 1. This code is in a VIEW-ONLY state to showcase my skills in React.js.
 Permission to show this code has been granted by Lumen Learning.
+You are welcome to clone are read my code [in your favorite text editor](https://atom.io/)

 ## Known Bugs